telefonicaid/fiware-orion/doc/manuals/deprecated.md

   `expression` (to return only entities which have these attributes).
 Use them instead.
 * Usage of that is `APPEND`, `APPEND_STRICT`, `UPDATE`, `DELETE` and `REPLACE` in `POST /v2/op/update` is deprecated in Orion 1.14.0.
 Use `append`, `appendStrict`, `update`, `delete` and `replace` counterparts.
-* Metadata ID is deprecated in Orion 1.13.0.
-On the one hand, this functionality is not compatible with the NGSIv2 JSON representation format (attribute names are used as keys in a JSON object, so names cannot be duplicated).
+* Metadata ID is deprecated in Orion 1.13.0 (removed in Orion 2.2.0).
+On the one hand, this functionality is not compatible with the
+  NGSIv2 JSON representation format (attribute names are used as keys in a JSON object, so names cannot be duplicated).
 On the other hand, IDs can easily be implemented using prefixes/suffixes in attribute names, e.g. `temperature:ground` and `temperature:ceiling`.
 As a consecuence of this deprecation, the following